 - You can create new INA tariffs in case the ones already available don’t suit your service needs

-- You can transmit cdr information to the other operators (CDP-TSPs) via a secure protocol (SSH) in case you are using offline tariff profiles
+- You can transmit cdr information to the other operators (CDP-TSPs) via a dedicated API in case you are using offline tariff profiles

 - You can choose the level of automation of your INA process by using your preferred mix among full automation (WS API) or manual interventions via our web-based GUI.
 Note that some transactions like tariff creations are only available on the manual interface.